 Glaucoma is a degenerative disease that is often genetically inherited and usually occurs later in life.
-Clear fluid, known as aqueous fluid naturally circulates through the eye to provide nourishment to the tissue.
+Clear fluid, known as aqueous fluid, naturally circulates through the eye to nourish the tissue.
 This fluid also applies pressure or intraocular pressure that helps maintain the shape of the eye.
 However, this pressure can build up to dangerous levels and cause damage to the optic nerve.

 If left untreated, glaucoma can cause complete and permanent blindness.
-That is why we recommend regular eye tests and screenings.
-The sooner we can detect and begin treating glaucoma, the less irreversible damage will be done.
+That is why a Kelly Eye Center glaucoma specialist in Raleigh, NC, recommends regular eye tests and screenings.
+The sooner our glaucoma eye center can detect and begin treating glaucoma, the less irreversible damage will be done.

 Symptoms of Glaucoma

-Glaucoma is an especially dangerous eye affliction because patients won’t experience any symptoms or pain early on and there is no way to reverse damage.
-The best course of action is early detection.
+Glaucoma is an especially dangerous eye affliction because patients won’t experience any symptoms or pain early on, and there is no way to reverse the damage.
+The best course of action is early detection with a glaucoma specialist in Raleigh, NC.
 Those with a family history of glaucoma or other risk factors need to be diligent about receiving regular eye exams.

-While there is no way to cure glaucoma or reverse the damage, there are advanced treatment methods available that will help you slow the progression of the disease and preserve your vision for as long as possible.
+While there is no way to cure glaucoma or reverse the damage, there are advanced treatment methods and glaucoma surgery options available that will help you slow the progression of the disease and preserve your vision for as long as possible.
 Kelly Eye Center works with patients to create a customized care plan.

-If you are at a high risk for glaucoma, schedule an eye exam today and work with the team at Kelly Eye Center to protect your eye health and take a proactive approach to diagnose and treating glaucoma.
+If you are at high risk for glaucoma, schedule an eye exam today and work with the team at Kelly Eye Center to protect your eye health and take a proactive approach to diagnosing and treating glaucoma.

 Yes, there are two different types of glaucoma: